MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 All traffic is terminated in the cloud.

 Because Microsoft Entra application proxy is a reverse-proxy, all traffic to back-end applications is terminated at the service.
-The session can get reestablished only with the back-end server, which means that your back-end servers are not exposed to direct HTTP traffic.
-This configuration means that you are better protected from targeted attacks.
+The session can get reestablished only with the back-end server, which means that your back-end servers aren't exposed to direct HTTP traffic.
+The configuration means that you're better protected from targeted attacks.

 ### All access is outbound

 You don't need to open inbound connections to the corporate network.

-Application proxy connectors only use outbound connections to the Microsoft Entra application proxy service, which means that there is no need to open firewall ports for incoming connections.
-Traditional proxies required a perimeter network (also known as *DMZ*, *demilitarized zone*, or *screened subnet*) and allowed access to unauthenticated connections at the network edge.
-This scenario required investments in web application firewall products to analyze traffic and protect the environment.
+Application proxy connectors only use outbound connections to the Microsoft Entra application proxy service.
+There is no need to open firewall ports for incoming connections.
+Traditional proxies require a perimeter network (also known as *DMZ*, *demilitarized zone*, or *screened subnet*) and allow access to unauthenticated connections at the network edge.
 With application proxy, you don't need a perimeter network because all connections are outbound and take place over a secure channel.

 For more information about connectors, see [Understand Microsoft Entra application proxy connectors](application-proxy-connectors.md).